 - Federal Loans: Federal loans are the largest form of student loans.
 Federal loans come in various forms.
 They include direct subsidized loans, direct unsubsidized loans, Direct PLUS loans, and federal Perkins loans.

 - Private loans: Learners qualify for loans from private financial institutions such as banks, private foundations, and credit unions.
 Private loans attract higher interests than federal loans.
-The amount of loans vary with the awarding institution.
+The number of loans varies with the awarding institution.

 - Institutional Loans: Currently, colleges and universities provide loans to eligible students to help cover college-related expenses.
 Students are required to repay the loans after the expiry of a grace period, which is usually six months.